Ever wondered what the world (or, say, Basingstoke) has been searching for recently? Google Trends has the answer.

 Data doesn’t mean much without something to compare it to, so let’s compare different search terms.

-Let’s change the timeframe to 90 days to make things clearer, but keeping Shopping as our category.
+Let’s compare “Sandals” with “Halloween Costumes.”
+Switch the timeframe to the last 90 days to make it clearer, keeping Shopping as the category.

 While Trends can’t give projections, looking back to last year, interest in Halloween Costumes peaked in the week starting October 22nd.